Efficient Cross-Shard Transaction Execution in Sharded Blockchains: Analysis

-We next show that \prot\ makes progress during periods of synchrony, i.e., when messages between pair of honest replicas gets delivered within a bounded delay of $\Delta$.
-Specifically, during periods of synchrony, there exists a bounded time $T_f=7\Delta$ such that if all \ws\ replicas are in the same view, the leader of the view is honest, and the \rs\ chain makes progress then each \ws\ will make progress as well.
-To see this, consider the shard $X$ and let $P_r$ be the latest \rs\ block.
+We next show that \prot\ makes progress during periods of synchrony, i.e., when messages between honest replicas get delivered within a bounded delay of $\Delta$.
+Specifically, during periods of synchrony, the \rs\ chain and each \ws\ chain will make progress.
+To see this, consider the shard $X$ and let $P_r$ be the latest \rs\ block, and $L_r$ be honest leader for the next view.
 Let $t$ be the time instant when $P_r$ is created.
-This implies that by time $t + \Delta$, every honest replica of shard $X$ including the proposer of the next block, $L$, will be aware of the block $P_r$.
-Also, since each replica of every shard is connected with at least one honest replica of every other shard, by time $t+3\Delta$ every honest replica of shard $X$ will have the required state to execute the cross-shard transactions in blocks up to $P_r$.
+This implies that by time $t + \Delta$, $L_r$ will know about $P_r$.
+Hence, every honest replica of shard $X$ including the proposer of the next block, $L$, will be aware of the block $P_r$ by time $t+2\Delta$.
+Also, since each replica of every shard is connected with at least one honest replica of every other shard, by time $t+4\Delta$ every honest replica of shard $X$ will have the required state to execute the cross-shard transactions in blocks up to $P_r$.

-Hence, when $L$ proposes the next block at time $t+3\Delta$, every honest replica will respond immediately with its signature.
-Thus, by time $t+5\Delta$, $L$ will collect a certificate for its proposal, and by time $t+6\Delta$, the block commitment will reach an honest replica of \rs\ chain.
-Also, by time $t+7\Delta$ it will reach the leader of the \rs\ chain.
+Hence, when $L$ proposes the next block at time $t+4\Delta$, every honest replica will respond immediately with its signature.
+Thus, by time $t+6\Delta$, $L$ will collect a certificate for its proposal, and by time $t+7\Delta$, the block commitment will reach an honest replica of \rs\ chain.
+Also, by time $t+8\Delta$ it will reach the leader of the \rs\ chain.
 This implies that the commitment of \ws\ block or one of its successors will appear in the next \rs\ block.
+Refer to Appendix~\ref{apx:security} for detailed proof.